VoliJS/Type-R/docs/chapters/observable.md

     });
 ```

-To supply a context value for this when the callback is invoked, pass the optional last argument: `record.on('change', this.render, this)` or `record.on({change: this.render}, this)`.
+To supply a context value for this when the callback is invoked, pass the optional last argument: `model.on('change', this.render, this)` or `model.on({change: this.render}, this)`.

 <aside class="warning">Event subscription with <code>source.on()</code> may create memory leaks if it's not stopped properly with <code>source.off()</code></aside>